 The diets of simians, primates who are very similar to humans, are 10 to 20 times as high in vitamin C as the recommended values for humans from the government institutions.
 The hunter-gatherer diet is also similarly rich in vitamin C, so this fact alone will bring you health benefits.

-If someone is on a Western diet, I would recommend a minimum of two 500 mg supplements of Vitamin C a day.
-On the paleo diet, you should not need to supplement Vitamin C as you will intake a high amount, though you could try supplementing one 500 mg per day and see if it increases your well being further.
+If someone is on a Western diet, I would recommend a minimum supplement of 1000 mg of Vitamin C a day.
+On the paleo diet, you should not need to supplement Vitamin C as you will intake a high amount, though you could try supplementing 500 mg per day and see if it increases your well being further.

 For more information, click here: Vitamin C